 The majority of cases of paediatric bruxism do not require any treatment.
 If excessive wear of the teeth (attrition) is present, then a nightguard may be considered.
 However, the disadvantages of a nightguard for children are –

 - Interfering with growth of jaws / teeth

 The good news is most children outgrow bruxism.
 It can come in episodes and then reduce or stop altogether.

-If you are concerned about your child’s bruxism please call our specialist children’s dentist here in Galway.
+If you are concerned about your child’s bruxism please talk to us.

 This staining can be removed by your dentist

 There are a number of reasons why children’s teeth look “stained”.